Bluewater Shopping Centre: History

-The Secretary of State granted planning permission for the centre in 1990 following an earlier planning inquiry.
+In May 1990, Environment Secretary Michael Heseltine granted planning permission for the centre, encompassing 1.5 million sq ft (139,354.6 m2) of retail and 125,000 sq ft (11,312.9 m2) of leisure facilities.
 In 1994, quarry operator Blue Circle approached Australian mall developer Lendlease to form a partnership.
-Instead, Lend Lease bought the land and the project from Blue Circle, and under the leadership of its CEO Peter Walichnowski gathered a group of major investors, which included: Prudential, Barclays Mercantile, Hermes (acting for Britel), Lloyds Leasing, and Royal Bank Leasing.
+Instead, Lend Lease bought the land and the project from Blue Circle, and, under the leadership of its CEO Peter Walichnowski, gathered a group of major investors, which included: Prudential, Barclays Mercantile, Hermes (acting for Britel), Lloyds Leasing, and Royal Bank Leasing.
 Lendlease also formed a pool of minor investors, called the Lend Lease Retail Partnership, with 18 institutions and corporations.

 John Lewis was the first major tenant to sign up in February 1995, albeit with major concessions, such as the offer of 300000 sqft, one fifth of the entire floor space, on three levels.
 That gave Bluewater credibility to sign more names, including the two other anchor stores: House of Fraser followed in June 1996 by Marks & Spencer.
 90% of the retail space was committed by March 1998.

-Construction, undertaken by Bovis, started on 1 May 1996.
-At its peak, the site employed 2,500 workers simultaneously.
+Construction, undertaken by Bovis, commenced in March 1995.
+At its peak, the site employed 2,500 workers.
 In all, 20,000 people worked 11.5 million hours on the construction of Bluewater.
 At the planned opening date, 16 March 1999, Bluewater was inaugurated with 99% of the shops open for business.
 The total cost of construction was around GBP £400 million.

-In May 2005, Bluewater introduced a code of conduct to ban swearing, clothing that obscures the face (including hoods and baseball caps), and groups of more than five without the intention to shop.
-The policy has divided opinion, although Tony Blair did show support.
 In December 2021 Lendlease sold its 25% shareholding to Landsec.